 - A is for Alternative thinking.
 Kyrios says that the novelty and uncertainty that the current pandemic present will cause increased tension and stress.
 If you are becoming angry or anxious, says Kyrios, ask yourself whether your fears are likely to come to pass, whether your responses are reasonable, and whether there are better ways to tackle your underlying feelings.
 Thinking things through or talking to a friend or counsellor may help with this.

 - M is for being Mindful of others.
 Kyrios advises to remind yourself that the current crisis is a short-term situation that will be overcome.
 He says that checking on vulnerable neighbors, when proper hygiene practices and government restrictions are observed, is important.

-By following STREAM, alongside the excellent advice from the sources below, a period of several weeks’ isolation should become more manageable.
+By following STREAM, alongside the excellent advice from the sources below, the strange, socially-isolated world we are living in should become more manageable.
 Kyrios finishes with a simple reminder: “Never forget that simple acts of kindness make us feel good about ourselves, the world and the future."

 Needing urgent mental health support?

 If you are in the UK, reach out to the Samaritans or Mind.

 In the US, the National Suicide Prevention Lifeline can be found at 800-273-TALK (8255).
 You can also reach out to Samaritans USA.